Fatemeh-Karimii/Linear-Programming-Production-Planning/README.md

-## Optimizing-production-Lines
+## Introduction

 ###
-An automobile company plans to launch new production lines in the coming year, each of which will have the ability to produce certain types of cars.
-The information related to the cost of setting up each production line and the time capacity of each line is the first Excel sheet.
-Also, the production time of each food in minutes is in the second sheet.
+Ford Motor Company plans to launch new production lines next year, each capable of manufacturing specific types of vehicles.
+Detailed data are provided regarding the cost and time capacity of each line, as well as the time required to produce each vehicle type.

-The limitations of the problem include:
+Constraints:

-1-	Due to space and capital limitations, the company has the possibility of building a maximum of 3 production lines.
-Also, due to some restrictions, it is not possible to build production lines 4 and 5 at the same time.
+1. Due to mechanical and financial limitations, the company can operate a maximum of 3 production lines.
+Lines 4 and 5 cannot be launched simultaneously.

-2-	Due to the policy of maintaining market share, the company must sell at least 18,000 devices.
-Also, at least 4 car models should be produced.
+2. To maintain its market share, the company must produce and sell at least 18,000 vehicles, including a minimum of 4 different models.

-3-	If it is decided to produce one type of car, at least 1500 units of that type should be produced.
+3. If a single vehicle type is selected for production, at least 1,500 units of that type must be produced.

-4-	According to the contract with a construction company, the company is obliged to produce at least 1500 vans.
-If the request is not accepted, the company must pay a fine of 3.5 million dollars.
+4. According to a contract with a construction company, Ford must produce at least 1,500 units of the "VANT" vehicle.
+Failure to meet this target results in a $3.5 million penalty.

-5-	According to market research, people are more interested in buying SUV cars.
-Therefore, it is necessary to allocate at least 63% of the production of the family class (all cars except pickups and vans) to cars of this class.
+5. Based on market research, customer preference leans heavily toward SUVs.
+Therefore, at least 63% of family-class vehicle production (excluding VANT and VAN) must consist of SUVs.

-6-	Due to the existence of environmental conventions, the production of cars with high engine volume should be controlled.
-Therefore, the car manufacturer is obliged to produce three cars, Edge, Explorer and Mustang, which have 3600, 2400, and 7200 cc engines, in such a way that the total volume of these 3 models does not exceed 32,000 liters.
+6. Due to environmental regulations, the total engine volume of three models—AG, Explorer, and Mustang (with engines of 3600cc, 2400cc, and 7200cc)—must not exceed 32,000 liters in total.

-The linear programming model of the problem was obtained with the aim of maximizing the income in GAMS software.
+The linear programming model to maximize revenue under the given constraints was developed and implemented using GAMS.